Memorial gift used to share her passion for reading and science with students

 Students Work with Nationally Renowned Clinician

 On November 17, 2011, three Wahoo Elementary students attended the Nebraska Music Educator’s Association (NMEA) Children’s All-State Choir.
-Kameron Maldaner, Cali Britton, and Emily Obert all participated in this select choir . . .
+Kameron Maldaner, Cali Britton, and Emily Obert all participated in this select choir and . . .

 Students Take Book Buddy Concept to New Heights!